kasami/kasamibot/README.md

 # KasamiBot - Autonomous Screeps bot

+The releases of KasamiBot has been discontinued.
+It will be released in a new format in the future.
+Read about it [here](https://screeps.com/forum/topic/2000/on-the-topic-of-open-source-code-bases).

 **Current Release: Cake and grief counseling - version 1.0**

 Read more about KasamiBot on the Github pages: